-Professional liability insurance provides you with the means to defend your good name in court against accusations as well as to pay out on settlements when you are found to be negligent.
-Without it, you could find yourself not only out a lot of money, but your reputation could be on the line because you are unable to fight an unfounded lawsuit.
+Professional liability insurance allows you to defend your good name in court against accusations and payout on settlements when you are found to be negligent.
+Without it, you could find yourself not only out a lot of money, but your reputation could be on the line because you cannot fight an unfounded lawsuit.
 Don’t take chances; protect everything you have worked so hard for with the right professional liability policy for your industry.

 Don’t Take A Chance

 While it is true that the type of product you make can determine how likely it is that you will one day be facing a lawsuit, this shouldn’t be the deciding factor in how much coverage to carry.
-When you take out a lower policy based on your belief that you are not in a high risk category, you are taking a chance that really is not worth taking.
+When you take out a lower policy based on your belief that you are not in a high-risk category, you are taking a chance that is not worth taking.

 How Much Coverage Do You Need?